-Pittsburgh last year experienced the greatest debacle in its history, bearing the brunt of the waters from the flooded Conemaugh, Allegheny and Monongahelarivers-the bottle-neck through which Pennsylvania flood waters drained off into the Ohio.
+Pittsburgh last year experienced the greatest debacle in its history, bearing the brunt of the waters from the flooded Conemaugh, Allegheny and Monongahela rivers-the bottle-neck through which Pennsylvania flood waters drained off into the Ohio.

-But this was an Ohio River Valley flood, and Pittsburgh was located precisely at its source.
-High water being a cumulative affair, Pittsburgh this year barely got its toes wet.
-Such communications emergency as existed was due to oversloading of existing facilities and the difficulty of maintaining contact down the river.

-Within the scope of this limited need Pittsburgh amateurs performed successfully.
-The most important activity was the organization of a 75-meter 'phone network, extended by other stations down the entire Ohio Valley, on behalf of the U. S. Army Engineers.
-Key station for the Pittsburgh office in this set-up was Gilroy M. Barker, W8PX.
+River

+river.

+But this was an Ohio

+cisely at its source.
+High

+water being a cumulative

+affair, Pittsburgh this year

+barely got its toes wet.
+Such

+communications emergency

+as existed was due to over-

+loading of existing facilities

+and the difficulty of maintaining contact down the

+Within the scope of this

+limited need Pittsburgh ama-

+teurs performed successfully.

+The most important activity

+was the organization of a 75-meter 'phone network,

+extended by other stations

+down the entire Ohio Valley,

+on behalf of the U.S. Army

+Engineers.
+Key station for

+Valley flood, and Pittsburgh was located pre-

+WM.
+R. HODGES, W8MOL, HUNTING-TON, WAS A MAJOR LINK IN THE U.S. ARMY ENGINEERS' CHAIN the Pittsburgh office in this set-up was Gilroy M. Barker, W8PX.
 He was linked to the 5-meter station at the Engineers' office in the Federal Building-W8BBV, operated by Harmon W. Armstrong assisted by W8BGJby a 160-meter relay through L. G. Fabian, W8GJM.
 Theodore Fabian aided in the operation of W8GJM.
 The Engineers' network was of the highest value.
 A considerable quantity of official traffic was handled via W8BBV-W8GJM-W8PX (W8PX also used the call WYDO on 4035 kc. c.w.) to W8CXR and W8YX, providing the engineers with required information on flood stages, etc., which enabled them to evacuate various communities before the water reached dangerous levels.
 Hourly river reports were transmitted for the period from January 20th through January 26th.

 Charles Affelder, W8HLM, and Henry E. Schurman, W8DJE, also aided in the Army Engineers' network, as well as handling Red Cross traffic with W8YX as key station.
 W8DJE, where Stewart Dixon, Louis Luchardt and Ed Lips were assistant operators, secured flood reports from a river transportation company.
 Both stations used 4-Mc. 'phone.
-Henry Wickenhiser, W8KWA, and W. K. Thomas, W8QAN, also participated in the Pittsburgh work, on c.w.
+Henry Wicken-hiser, W8KWA, and W. K. Thomas, W8QAN, also participated in the Pittsburgh work, on c.w.